DecentralizedDerivatives/MineableOracle/README.md

     $ truffle migrate

+    $ truffle exec scripts/01_DeployAndVoteOnDudOracle.js

-    $ truffle exec scripts/DeployOracleandOracleVote.js
+    $ truffle exec scripts/02_TallyVotesForDud.js

-This project draws high-level inspiration from the [EIP918 Mineable Token](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-918.md) as an abstract standard that uses a challenge-driven keccak256 Proof of Work algorithm for token minting and distribution.
+This project draws high-level inspiration from the [EIP918 Mineable Token](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-918.md).

-POWO leverages a proven game-theoretical competition to disintermediate and decentralize the existing 3rd party trust layer associated with centralized oracle services like Oraclize, which use basic API getters to provide smart-contracts with off-chain data.
+PoWO leverages a proven game-theoretical competition to disintermediate and decentralize the existing 3rd party trust layer associated with centralized oracle services like Oraclize, which use basic API getters to provide smart-contracts with off-chain data.
 This reduces the implicit cost of risk associated with third parties.
 For more information, see:

 > "Trusted third parites are security holes" ~ Nick Szabo, 2001 (https://nakamotoinstitute.org/trusted-third-parties/)

 To summarize, by creating an oracle schema that uses an incented construct to derive the validity of off-chain data, we:
   1. <b>Reduce the risks</b> associated with single-party oracle providers, who can cut access to API data, forge message data, etc
-  2. <b>Lay the foundation</b> for a superior oracle system where truth data is derived from a distributed set of participants which have both economic interest and 'stake' in the validity and success of the oracle data
+  2. <b>Lay the foundation</b> for a superior oracle system where data is derived from a distributed set of participants which have both economic interest and 'stake' in the validity and success of the oracle data
-  3. <b>Create</b> an effective, secure, and incentivized system for off-chain data which ingests inputs from five random parties(miners) and disincentives dispersion and adversarial submissions
+  3. <b>Create</b> an effective, secure, and incentivized system for off chain data which ingests inputs from five random parties(miners) and disincentives dispersion and adversarial submissions

 ## How It Works